kleonang/NavUS/README.md

 **NUSMODS** provides us with the location of classrooms but not the routing information to get there.

 ## Technical Stack
+- Android Studio
 - Firebase
 - Flask
-- Android Studio
+- Google Maps API
 - NextBus API
+- PythonAnywhere
 - Telegram API
-- Google Maps API

 ### Python Libraries
 - `asyncio` and `aiohttp`